matanmarkind/active_standby/README.md

 The usage is meant to be similar to a RwLock.
 Some of the inspiration came from the [left_right](https://crates.io/crates/left-right) crate, so feel free to check that out.
-The main differences focus on trying to simplify the client (creating data structures) and user (using data structures) experiences;
+The main differences focus on trying to simplify the client (creating data structures) and user (using data structures) experiences.
-primarily trying to mimic the API/usage of an RwLock.
 Because there are 2 tables which need to be updated, the user does not simply grab a writer and mutate the table directly.
-Rather, users provider update functions (UpdateTables trait) and the crate handles replaying these updates on both tables.
+Rather, users provider update functions (`UpdateTables` trait) and the crate handles replaying these updates on both tables.
 There are 2 ways to interact with active_standby data structure:
-1. Raw usage of AsLock<T>.
-This provides the `update_tables` interface to a user, which takes a function (or object which implements `UpdateTables`) to update both of the tables.
+1. Raw usage of `AsLock<T>`.
+This provides the `update_tables` interface to a user, which takes an update function (or object implementing  `UpdateTables`) to update both of the tables.
 2. Generating a client which will wrap the `update_tables` interface.
-This provides the user with an interface which imitates a regular RwLockWriteGuard (see the `collections` module).
+This provides the user with an interface which imitates a regular `RwLockWriteGuard` (see the `collections` module).

 There are 2 flavors of this algorithm that we offer:
-1. Lockless - this variant trades off increased performance against changing the API to be less like an RwLock.
+1. Lockless - this variant trades off increased performance against changing the API to be less like a `RwLock`.
 This avoids the cost of performing synchronization on reads, but this requires that each thread/task that is going to access the tables register in advance.
-Therefore this centers around the AsLockHandle, which is conceptually similar to Arc\<RwLock> (meaning a separate AsLockHandle per thread/task).
+Therefore this centers around the `AsLockHandle`, which is conceptually similar to `Arc<RwLock>` (meaning a separate `AsLockHandle` per thread/task).
-2. Shared - this centers around using an AsLock, which is meant to feel like a RwLock.
-These structs can be shared between threads by cloning & sending an Arc\<AsLock> (like with RwLock).
-The main difference is that instead of using AsLock\<Vec\<T>>, you would use vec::shared::AsLock\<T>.
-This is because both tables must be updated, so users can't just dereference and mutate the underlying table.
+2. Shared - this centers around using an `AsLock`, which is meant to feel like a `RwLock`.
+These structs can be shared between threads by cloning & sending an `Arc<AsLock>` (like with `RwLock`).
+The main difference is that instead of using `AsLock<Vec<T>>`, you would use (e.g.) `vec::shared::AsLock<T>`.
+This is because both tables must be updated, meaning users can't just dereference and mutate the underlying table, and so we provide a wrapper class.

 An example of where the shared variant can be preferable is a Tonic service.
-There you don't spawn a set of tasks/threads where you can pass each of them a lockless::AsLockHandle.
-You can use a shared::AsLock though.
+There you don't spawn a set of tasks/threads where you can pass each of them a `lockless::AsLockHandle`.
+You can use a `shared::AsLock` though.

 We provide 2 modules:
 1. primitives - The components used to build data structures in the